Dansando8/Dansando8/README.md

 - ⚡ Fun fact: I am very social!
 - 👓 The geek : I am passionate about new technologies and a little bit nerdy.
 - 🕶 The Rock Star: I really love playing music and karaoke!
-- 🌎 I currently live in French Canada
+- 🌎 I currently live in Canada
 <br />